rjellis/pijp-dti/README.md

 **Convert Dicoms and set up the pipeline**

-Copies Dicom files for a particular scan code from a database and converts them to a singular Nifti file with accompanying .bval and .bvec files using dcm2niix.
+Copies Dicom files for a particular DWI scan code from a database and converts them to a singular Nifti file with accompanying .bval and .bvec files using dcm2niix.
 Stage also creates the directories for all of the steps.